PedroMagar/MISA-I/README.md

 - Two addresses architecture. **[Rd = Rd (op) Rs]**
 - Instructions that operate with two-registers will always assume Rd = RRR from instruction, while Rs is RRR+4 if function bit (F) is 0 or RRR+3 if function bit (F) is 1.
  > Rs address is still under consideration, could be RRR+4 and RRR+1|RRR-1.
+- Carry behavior: Instructions that could exceed registers capacity (ADD, SUB, SHF) will fill an internal bit (carry) that can not be read directly but can be used for flow control (branch) with appropriate instruction (BC).
 - Branch Behavior: Skip one instruction if false.
   > Behavior is still under review, maybe could skip two instructions (it would allow a SRB or SMEM instruction before jump), or maybe could utilize another register for address.
 - 4 Operations Mode: